-Identifying and assessing climate-related impacts, risks and opportunities chain.
+Incap established a comprehensive process to identify, assess, and manage the climate-related impacts of its own operations and value chain.
 This process was based to a large extent on ISO standards and followed the EFRAG guidelines on performing DMA.
 The process for identifying climate-related hazards covered the short-, medium-, and long-term periods as defined in the standards and included screening of Incap's assets and business activities.
 Assessment of climate-related physical and transition risks will be expanded with a scenario analysis as part of developing the climate transition plan which will be carried out in 2025.
 In addition, management of climate-related impacts will be further developed in the climate transition plan.